all-maps-lie/all-maps-lie-2020/assignments/assignment_01.md

 ## Brief:

+*   * A1: Paying Attention - assignment is about paying attention: defining a phenomenon to map and observe, learn about, investigate, and report on.
+    * this can be remotely done using aerial images
+    * or physically based (preferred)
 * collect data about 1 thing - use your camera phone to collect spatial imagery, organize, annotate, tag, and reflect on what you're seeing. ==> studio time for collecting coordinates.

 ## Readings